dannyj182/notes-manager/frontend/notes-manager-frontend/README.md

 ## Link to Deployed Project

-You can access to the deployed version of this project in the [Web](notes-manager.up.railway.app).
+You can access to the deployed version of this project in the [link](https://notes-manager.up.railway.app)

 This link will take you to the live version of the application so you can test and explore it.